UBCSailbot/local_pathfinding/global_paths/README.md

 `python3 global_paths/path_builder/path_builder.py`

-CLI: The module can also be run from the command line for faster or more performant operations To use, run the following command(s) from the root of the local_pathfinding repository:
+CLI: The module can also be run from the command line for faster and more performant operations.
+To use, run the following command(s) from the root of the local_pathfinding repository:

 `python3 global_paths/path_builder/path_builder.py --file_path <path_to_csv_file>` (to plot)